-NURS 629 Physical Health Issues Common in Psychiatric Disorders Across the Lifespan

-Enhances the core knowledge of the psychiatric NP student in navigating complex physical health problems commonly co-morbid in mental health populations.
+NURS 629 Physical Health Issues Common in Psychiatric Disorders Across the Lifespan Enhances the core knowledge of the psychiatric NP student in navigating complex physical health problems commonly co-morbid in mental health populations.
 Provides information, education and resources to identify primary care management issues for conditions commonly seen in patient populations and the implications for comanaging multiple morbidities.
 Lecture.
-Fall.
-Prerequisites: NURS 650, 651, 652, 653.

-NURS 630 Therapeutic Management of Adult/Geriatric Psychopathology I - Theory
+Variable.
+Prerequisites: NURS 650, 651, 653.
+NURS 630 Therapeutic Management of Adult/Geriatric Psychopathology I - Theory 2 cr.

 Focus on theory and concepts relevant to management of psychopathology in adult and geriatric populations.
 Principles from physical, behavioral and social sciences are central in this course.
 Comprehensive, patient-centered care plans will be developed, implemented, then evaluated in accordance with the scope and standards of practice of psychiatric-mental health nursing.
 Lecture.
-Spring.
-Prerequisites: NURS 504, 602, 603, 605, 625, 626, 627, 628, 629, 632 (may be taken concurrently), 633 (may be taken concurrently), 650, 651, 652, 653.
-Co-requisite: NURS 631.

-NURS 631 Therapeutic Management of Adult/Geriatric Psychopathology I - Practicum
+Variable.
+Prerequisites: NURS 625, 626, 627, 628, 629, 650, 651, 653.
+NURS 631 Therapeutic Management of Adult/Geriatric Psychopathology I - Practicum 3 cr.